What Is A Townhouse? Everything You Need To Know

 - Accessibility to various amenities: Similar to an apartment or condo, townhouses often have access to community spaces or amenities connected to a homeowners association, which may include parks, pools and community gyms.

-- More affordable: Townhomes tend to be more affordable than single-family homes since they’re attached and often lack the yard space that those with detached homes tend to pay for.
+- Affordability: Townhomes tend to be more affordable than single-family homes since they’re attached and often lack the yard space that detached homes tend to include.
 If you don’t mind sharing walls with neighbors, you can potentially get more space for your money this way.

-- Less work to maintain: Since they often lack large yards and are typically attached at the sides to other units, townhouses may require much less exterior upkeep than other homes.
-If your townhome is part of an HOA, you may not have to do any exterior upkeep.
+- Less work to maintain: Since they often lack large yards and are attached at the sides to other units, townhouses may require much less exterior upkeep than other homes.
+If your townhome is part of an HOA, you may not have to do any exterior maintenance.

-- Lack of privacy: Since townhomes share walls with the residences next to them, you’ll sacrifice a little privacy to live in one.
+- Less privacy: Since townhomes share walls with the residences next to them, you’ll sacrifice a little privacy to live in one.
 When you live in close quarters, loud neighbors may become an issue.

-- HOA fees and restrictions: While not every townhouse is part of an HOA or subject to HOA fees, many That can be a downside for potential home buyers who don’t like the idea of being regulated by an HOA.
+- HOA fees and restrictions: While not every townhouse is part of an HOA or subject to HOA fees, many townhouse communities do have them.
+HOA fees can be a downside for potential home buyers who don’t like the idea of being regulated by a homeowners association.

 - Resale value: In some areas, townhomes may sell for less than single-family homes or to a smaller pool of potential buyers.
 Before you buy a townhouse, you may want to look into the market where you live to help determine whether it would be a worthwhile investment for you in the long run.